ibm-cloud-docs/EventStreams/choosing_your_plan.md

 The {{site.data.keyword.satelliteshort}} plan is appropriate if you want to deploy an Enterprise plan into {{site.data.keyword.satelliteshort}} locations of your own choice.
 Using {{site.data.keyword.satellitelong}}, you can create a hybrid environment that brings the scalability and on-demand flexibility of public cloud services to the applications and data that run in your secure private cloud.

+The {{site.data.keyword.satelliteshort}} plan is currently available as a limited access beta service and is only visible to approved users.
+Contact [James Bennett](james.bennett@uk.ibm.com) for details to join the beta programme.

 ## What is supported by the Lite, Standard, Enterprise, and Satellite {:beta: .beta} plans